 In 2016, mini-digester lab testing was performed using human waste sample specimens from Everest Base Camp at anticipated temperatures.
 Performed at Kathmandu University in association with Seattle University, the design proved successful.

 Mount Everest Biogas Project’s design concept was originally presented to members of the Gorak Shep Teahouse Owners Association and Biogas Sector Partnership in June 2013.
 Based on their inputs, the design was modified and the “Basis of Design” document was released in April 2015, a document subsequently vetted by the outside Seattle technical community.
 Once implemented successfully at Gorak Shep, the design can be replicated in other high-altitude locations.

 Project Design: Three Key Elements

 Mount Everest Biogas Project low technology solution combines the basic Nepali biogas digester system with a heating design and shelter that performs in the harsh atmosphere of Gorak Shep.
-With the core objectives of simple procurement processes and ease of construction, the system design incorporates components that are widely available in Nepal.
+With the core objectives of simple procurement processes and ease of construction, the system design incorporates components that are readily available in Nepal.

 The Heating System

 To maintain continuous operations, the digester must be fed daily — one bucket of excrement per day mixed with one bucket of warm water — and must maintain an internal digester temperature between 20°C – 30°C. Heating for the biogas digester is a major issue since average ambient air and ground temperatures are below freezing most of the year.

 Slurry temperature inside the reactor must be maintained around 30°C for optimum gas production.
 As temperature lowers, the gas production rate drops significantly.
 Near freezing temperature, no gas will be produced.